 Table 5-3: BVES Action for SCE Lines De-energized Due to PSPS Condition BVES Action SCE De-energizes Doble or Cushenberry Line for PSPS.
-Notify key internal staff and brief Field Operations staff on condition for situational awareness.
-Energize Radford Line as needed to meet load demand.
-If the Utility Manager deems it necessary, energize the Radford Line as needed for reliability.
-Startup of the BVPP as needed to meet load demand.
+Notify key staff and brief Field Operations staff on condition for situational awareness.
+Energize Radford Line if needed to meet load demand and reliability.
+Startup the BVPP as needed to meet load demand.
 No reduction on load necessary, since the Doble and Cushenberry are capable of carrying the other's load.
-Implement applicable portions of BVES Emergency Response Plan for a partial loss of SCE supply lines.
+Implement BVES EDRPn for a partial loss of SCE supply lines.
 SCE De-energizes Bear Valley Line for PSPS.
-Notify key internal staff and brief Field Operations staff on condition for situational awareness.
-If Radford is energized, shift loads to Shay Line prior to de- energizing for PSPS.
-Generally, this should be done about 4 hours prior to the SCE de-energizing the line.
+Notify key staff and brief Field Operations staff on condition for situational awareness.
+If Radford is energized, shift loads to Shay Line prior to deenergizing for PSPS.
+This should be done about 4 hours prior to the SCE deenergizing the line.
 If needed, start up the BVPP to meet load demand.
 If needed, instruct interruptible customers (Bear Mountain Resorts) to reduce load as needed to meet load demand.
-Implement applicable portions of BVES Emergency Response Plan for a partial loss of SCE supply lines.
+Implement BVES EDRP for a partial loss of SCE supply lines.
 SCE De-energizes Doble or Cushenberry and Bear Valley Lines for PSPS.
-Notify key internal staff and brief Field Operations staff on condition for situational awareness.
+Notify key staff and brief Field Operations staff on condition for situational awareness.
 Since the Doble and Cushenberry are capable of carrying the other's load, follow the procedure for "SCE De-energizes Bear Valley Line for PSPS" above.
 Prepare for potentially losing all SCE supply lines into BVES service area.
 Prepare for sustained BVPP operations and rolling blackouts.
 Evaluate distribution circuit loads.
-Implement applicable portions of BVES Emergency Response Plan for a partial loss of SCE supply lines.
+Implement BVES EDRP for a partial loss of SCE supply lines.
 SCE De-energizes Doble and Cushenberry Lines for PSPS.
-Notify key internal staff and brief Field Operations staff on condition for situational awareness.
-If not already done, energize the Radford Line.
+Notify key staff and brief Field Operations staff on condition for situational awareness.
+Energize the Radford Line.
 Four hours prior to SCE de-energizing the lines, per the Field Operations Supervisor's direction, shift as much of the load to the BVPP and Radford Line as follows: Open the Shay and Baldwin ARs.
 "Express" the Radford Line to Meadow Substation without overloading the Radford Line per Field Operations' switching order.
-Start up the BVPP, place enginators on-line and increase load to within the combined capacity of the BVPP and Radford Line.
+Start BVPP, place enginators on-line and increase load to within the combined capacity of the BVPP and Radford Line.
+Implement BVES EDRP for sustained loss of SCE supplies from Lucerne including "rolling blackout" procedures.
+Prepare for sustained BVPP operations and rolling blackouts.
+Frequently monitor distribution circuit loads.

-Condition BVES Action d.
-Implement BVES Emergency Response Plan for sustained loss of SCE supplies from Lucerne including "rolling blackout" procedures.
-4. Prepare for sustained BVPP operations and rolling blackouts.
-5. Frequently monitor distribution circuit loads.
-SCE de-energizes Doble, Cushenberry, and Bear Valley Lines for PSPS.
-Notify key internal staff and brief Field Operations staff on condition for situational awareness.
+Table 5-3: BVES Action for SCE Lines De-energized Due to PSPS Condition BVES Action SCE de-energizes Doble, Cushenberry, and Bear Valley Lines for PSPS.
+Notify key staff and brief Field Operations staff on condition for situational awareness.
 If the Radford Line is energized, shift loads to the Shay Line.
-Four hours prior to SCE de-energizing the lines, per the Field Operations Supervisor's direction, perform the following: a.
-Start up all of the BVPP enginators. b.
-Reduce system load to within the capacity of the BVPP by isolating distribution circuits as directed by the Field Operations Supervisor. c.
-Once system load is matched with the BVPP capacity, open the Shay and Baldwin ARs. d.
-Implement BVES Emergency Response Plan for sustained loss of all SCE supply lines including "rolling blackout" procedures.
+Four hours prior to SCE de-energizing the lines, per the Field Operations Supervisor's direction, perform the following: Start up all BVPP enginators.
+Reduce system load to within the capacity of the BVPP by isolating distribution circuits as directed by the Field Operations Supervisor.
+Once system load is matched with the BVPP capacity, open the Shay and Baldwin ARs.
+Implement BVES EDRP for sustained loss of all SCE supply lines including "rolling blackout" procedures.